bczernecki/climate/README.md

 - **stations_ogimet()** - Downloading information about all stations available in the selected country in the Ogimet repository
-- **nearest_stations_ogimet()** - Downloading information about nearest stations to the selected point available in the selected country in the Ogimet repository
+- **nearest_stations_ogimet()** - Downloading information about nearest stations to the selected point available for the selected country in the Ogimet repository
-- **meteo_imgw_stations** - Built-in   metadata   for   meteorological   stations,   their   geographical coordinates, and ID numbers (from the IMGW-PIB repository)
+- **meteo_imgw_stations** - Built-in   metadata from the IMGW-PIB repository for   meteorological   stations,   their   geographical coordinates, and ID numbers
-- **hydro_imgw_stations** - Built-in   metadata   for   hydrological   stations,    their   geographical coordinates, and ID numbers (from the IMGW-PIB repository)
+- **hydro_imgw_stations** - Built-in metadata from the IMGW-PIB repository for   hydrological   stations,    their   geographical coordinates, and ID numbers

 ## Examples